 Einkorn is the only wheat I am able to easily tolerate and eat because it is the only type of wheat left on the planet that is completely unhybridized, low in gluten and very digestible.
-Not only is einkorn low in gluten, the gluten is different from the gluten molecules present in modern wheat, emmer, durum, spelt, and kamut.
+Not only is einkorn low in gluten, but the gluten is also different from the gluten molecules present in modern wheat, emmer, durum, spelt, and kamut.

 The gluten in einkorn wheat lacks the high molecular weight gluten proteins that many people find hard to digest.
 In fact, it could be said that the gluten in einkorn is good gluten because many folks who are gluten intolerant easily digest it!

-If you have gluten sensitivity to modern wheat, you really should try einkorn (not to be confused with farro).
+If you have gluten sensitivity to modern wheat, you really should try einkorn wheat (not to be confused with farro).
 You very well may be able to digest it like I can!
-You can either buy the organic einkorn flour or the organic einkorn berries and grind yourself like I do.
+You can either buy the organic Jovial einkorn flour or the organic Jovial einkorn berries and grind yourself like I do.
 We’ve been using only einkorn in our home for several years and it is, without a doubt, the highest quality, most easily digestible, nutritious wheat you can buy.

 Note that einkorn would not be appropriate for those with Celiac disease.

 It’s no surprise that these wonderful einkorn sourdough crackers come from my friends at Jovial Foods.
 This company is the real deal and I am proud to support them with my food dollars and by letting folks know about them on my blog.